Search

 • Data Science: Data science problems usually rely on optimizing an objective function.
 The solution can take notoriously long, especially if various local minima exist in the solution space.
 Swarm intelligence uses the collective knowledge of various agents to reach a solution quickly.
 This method also finds optimal data clusters within a dataset.
 The agents test out various cluster configurations and evaluate them based on a criterion depending on the algorithm.
 They share this knowledge with others, and the combined information leads to the optimal cluster configuration.

 • Machine Learning: Artificial Intelligence (AI) swarm intelligence algorithms are popular in optimizing hyper-parameter tuning.
 The algorithm finds the best possible configuration for efficient training and great results.
 Many agents try different configurations and validate the model to select the best one.
 Computer vision also utilizes BCO to select feature sets.
-These feature sets represent image information and are further used in tasks like classification and recognition.
+These feature sets represent image information for further use in tasks like classification and recognition.
 The optimal feature set provides the best results in different conditions, such as varying scale, light, and noise.

 Data Clustering